 \section{Introduction}

-Let $K$ be a non-archimedean local field with a residue field $k$.
+Let $K$ be a non-archimedean local field with residue field $k$.
 Let $p$ be the characteristic of $k$.
 We write $\mathcal{O}_K$ for the ring of integers of $K$, and $\mathfrak{p}$ for the maximal ideal of $\mathcal{O}_K$.
 We fix an algebraic closure $k^{\mathrm{ac}}$ of $k$.
-The Lubin-Tate spaces are deformation spaces of the one-dimensional formal $\mathcal{O}_K$-module over $k^{\mathrm{ac}}$ of height $n$ with level structures.
+The Lubin--Tate spaces are deformation spaces of the one-dimensional formal $\mathcal{O}_K$-module over $k^{\mathrm{ac}}$ of height $n$ with level structures.
 We take a prime number $\ell$ that is different from $p$.
-The local Langlands correspondence (LLC) and the local Jacquet-Langlands correspondence (LJLC) for cuspidal representations of $\mathit{GL}_n$ are realized in the $\ell$-adic cohomology of Lubin-Tate spaces.
+The local Langlands correspondence (LLC) and the local Jacquet--Langlands correspondence (LJLC) for supercuspidal representations of $\mathit{GL}_n$ are realized in the $\ell$-adic cohomology of Lubin--Tate spaces.
 This is proved in \cite{BoyMDr} and \cite{HTsimSh} by global automorphic arguments.
-On the other hand, the relation between these correspondences and the geometry of Lubin-Tate spaces is not well understood.
+On the other hand, the relation between these correspondences and the geometry of Lubin--Tate spaces is not well understood.

-In this direction, Yoshida constructs a semi-stable model of the Lubin-Tate space with a full level $\fp$-structure, and studies its relation with the LLC in \cite{YoLTv}.
-In this case, the Deligne-Lusztig varieties appear as open subschemes in the reductions of the semi-stable models, and their cohomology realizes the LLC for depth zero supercuspidal representations.
-In \cite{BWMax}, Boyarchenko-Weinstein construct a family of affinoids in the Lubin-Tate perfectoid space and their formal models so that the cohomology of the reductions realizes the LLC and the LJLC for some representations which are related to unramified extensions of $K$ (\cf \cite{WeGood} for some special case at a finite level).
+In this direction, Yoshida constructs a semi-stable model of the Lubin--Tate space with a full level $\fp$-structure, and studies its relation with the LLC in \cite{YoLTv}.
+In this case, the Deligne--Lusztig varieties appear as open subschemes in the reductions of the semi-stable models, and their cohomology realizes the LLC for depth zero supercuspidal representations.
+In \cite{BWMax}, Boyarchenko--Weinstein construct a family of affinoids in the Lubin--Tate perfectoid space and their formal models so that the cohomology of the reductions realizes the LLC and the LJLC for some representations which are related to unramified extensions of $K$ (\cf \cite{WeGood} for some special case at a finite level).
 It generalizes a part of the result in \cite{YoLTv} to higher conductor cases.
-In the Lubin-Tate perfectoid setting, the authors study the case for the essentially tame simple supercuspidal representations in \cite{ITsimptame}, where simple supercuspidal means that the exponential Swan conductor is equal to one.
+In the Lubin--Tate perfectoid setting, the authors study the case for the essentially tame simple supercuspidal representations in \cite{ITsimptame}, where simple supercuspidal means that the exponential Swan conductor is equal to one.
 See \cite{BHestI} for the notion of essentially tame representations.
 The result in \cite{ITsimptame} is generalized to some higher conductor essentially tame cases by Tokimoto in \cite{TokLTs} (\cf \cite{ITLTsurf} for some special case at a finite level).

 In all the above cases, Langlands parameters are of the form $\Ind_{W_L}^{W_K} \chi$ for a finite separable extension $L$ over $K$ and a character $\chi$ of $W_L$, where $W_K$ and $W_L$ denote the Weil groups of $K$ and $L$ respectively.
 Further, the construction of affinoids directly involves CM points which have multiplication by $L$.
 In this paper, we study the case for simple supercuspidal representations which are not essentially tame.
 In this case, the Langlands parameters can not be written as inductions of characters.
 Hence, we have no canonical candidate of CM points which may be used for constructions of affinoids.